onfranciis/chatvoid/README.md

 # Chatvoid

 <b> Mimic chats of users through one keyboard </b>
 This web based application let's users mimic coversations by providing them the ability to send and receive messages through one input.
+It now supports an anonymous online chatroom.

 This is built using